mmartin4972/data-buddy/docs/design_notebook.md

 ## 7/10/23
 - Something cool to do may be to make an application which tracks the total amount of money that you give to the government including taxes form all individual purchases

+## 7/18/23
+- Creating a module in python
+    - Should always be structured where you have the outer pkg folder
+    - inside you have a folder that is the name of the module and in this folder you have an __init__.py and a main.py file
+    - outside this folder you have a requirements.txt which can be generated with `pip freeze` and then you have a setup.py file
+    - The setup.py should simply contain what is in service/api_libs/service_api_lib_py_pkg/setup.py
+    - If something is a module it can import stuff that is in a higher directory
+    - pkg_resources can be specified in the __init__.py file to import external files that a package may be dependent on
+    - Once your package is constructed you can install it with pip
+- Testing
+    - When testing python files pytest should be used
+    - install pytest with `pip install -U pytest`
+    - test files should have the prefix test_ followed by the file name
+    - pytest will then run the test files
+    - Ran into issues with installing the module.
+Can create the installable package with:
+        - `python3 setup.py install/develop`
+    - Then need to install the package with pip by going pip install -e <path to setup.py>

+## 7/23/23
+- I am going to leave the service_reg_tester.py file as it is.
+I don't feel like refactoring for pytest and since it is an integration test I'm not sure that pytest is going to be the best framework for making it work.
+It seems like pytest is more useful for unit testing.
+Going forward for all Python files I'll be sure to use pytest, however.
+- I am shelving this project for now, since I am just too busy.
+I'll pick it back up in 2-3 months.

 # Ongoing List of Things TODO
 ## Server
     - Remove the db-test endpoint and the db-get-test endpoint